Most Kane County municipalities already have decided to continue collecting the 1% grocery tax after the state lets it sunset at the end of 2025.

 “The grocery tax has never taken more out of families’ budgets than it does right now,” Sharkey said.
 “If you were going to give people a break on anything, I can’t think of a better thing than giving them a break on groceries right now.”

-Batavia decided to impose the tax last week, joining over 200 municipalities in the state, including Algonquin, Burlington, Montgomery, North Aurora, South Elgin and Sugar Grove in Kane County.
+Batavia recently decided to impose the tax, joining more than 200 municipalities in the state, including Algonquin, Burlington, Montgomery, North Aurora, South Elgin and Sugar Grove in Kane County.

-Mayor Clint Hull said while the decision is on city staff‘s radar, the formal review process has yet to begin.
-St. Charles stands to lose about $2 million per year without the tax, he said.
+St. Charles Mayor Clint Hull said while the decision is on city staff‘s radar, the formal review process has yet to begin.
+St. Charles stands to lose about $2 million a year without the tax, he said.

 Hull said he understands both sides of the argument.
-He said while eliminating the tax would set St. Charles apart, the tax has already been in place and the revenue has been utilized to do a lot of good things.
+He said while eliminating the tax would set St. Charles apart, the tax already has been in place and the revenue has been used to do a lot of good things.

 Hull wouldn’t speculate as to whether a 1% tax discount would draw shoppers from neighboring communities to St. Charles, but said he was looking forward to hearing the perspectives of local business owners once the review process begins.